-If there’s an item that’s set the benchmark over the last few years for what an adventure lid should be, then it’s the Tour X4.
+If there’s an item that’s set the benchmark over the last few years for what an adventure lid should be, then it’s the Arai Tour X4 helmet.
 At £439.99 it’s definitely on higher end of the price scale, but man it’s a good helmet.

 When you compare the helmets at the other end of the price scale to this Arai you begin to understand and appreciate why you pay such a premium.
 The quality of components, the feel of the helmet in your hands and on your head, the luxuriously smooth lining against your skin, the attractive and well thought out design… I’m drooling as I type this.
 Each helmet feels like a carefully crafted work of art, and in a way that’s what it is as each Arai helmet is hand made.